Post by Joanna on Jul 13, 2014 6:25:32 GMT -5

 The story goes that in the late 1970s, James lost his wife and then one by one, his business concerns went bankrupt.
 His health declined rapidly and James realized his time was up.
 He intended to turn to Jesus because he feared the Devil would soon be calling to collect his soul.
 Then James suffered a heart attack and the ambulance taking him to Sefton General passed over the bridge in Mossley Hill where the diabolical deal had been struck 20 years before and a strange darkness filled the interior of the vehicle.
 James’s bulged in terror and he was declared dead on arrival at the hospital on Smithdown Road.

 There’s also a hoary old tale of a young hopeless musician who sold his soul to the Devil on the bridge of Rose Lane.
-In December 1960, so this tale goes, John Lennon, aged 20, having heard the weird tales of the “Devil’s Bridge” became obsessed with the idea of selling his soul to Beelzebub in return for fame and fortune.
+According to the story, in December 1960, John Lennon, aged 20, having heard the weird tales of the “Devil’s Bridge” became obsessed with the idea of selling his soul to Beelzebub in return for fame and fortune.
 It was his desire to become a bigger music idol than Elvis Presley – who had ironically been accused of being in league with the Devil and playing the fiend’s music – rock and roll.

 Lennon sneaked out of his home at 251 Menlove Avenue (above), where he was living with his Aunt Mimi, and walked just over a mile through the December snow to the bridge of destiny, arriving there just before midnight.
 The Devil duly appeared as a tall shadowy figure with horns and the same uncanny eyes described by James.
 A bargain was struck.
 Within three years, millions upon millions of people would idolize Lennon and his band – The Beatles.
 They broke all sales records with their songs and their success would be unprecedented.
 The band was seemingly surrounded by an aura that prompted the the youth of the day to erupt into an ecstatic frenzy known as Beatlemania – a term first coined by Professor Rex Makin, a close friend of Beatles manager Brian Epstein.